+1 202 637 3660

-Stephen J. Immelt is the CEO of Hogan Lovells and is based in the Washington, D.C. office.
+Stephen J. Immelt is the CEO of Hogan Lovells and divides his time between the firm’s London and Washington, D.C. offices.
 Prior to taking on this position, Steve served as the Global Co-Head of Hogan Lovells' Litigation and Arbitration practice and as a member of the International Management Committee.
-Steve also served for four years as the head of the international offices of Hogan & Hartson (predecessor of Hogan Lovells) and as the managing partner of the firm's Baltimore office for ten years.
+Steve has served in a number of other leadership positions during his time at the firm.

 Steve served as an Assistant U.S. Attorney for the District of Maryland from 1979 through 1983.
 During his service in this office, he participated in numerous criminal trials dealing with political corruption, fraud, tax evasion, and conspiracy charges.
 Steve returned to private practice in 1983 and joined the firm in 1989.

 - Representation of pharmaceutical and biologics companies in connection with numerous federal and state investigations of sales and marketing; pricing; Medicaid rebate; and FDCA promotional issues, including off-label marketing.

 - Representation of a major orthopedic device company in connection with a criminal and civil investigation of sales and marketing practices.
 Resolution included negotiation of a deferred prosecution agreement, civil settlement agreement, and corporate integrity agreement.